danielperna84/hassio-addons/hass-configurator/README.md

 # HASS Configurator (Hass.IO add-on)
 ### Configuration UI for Home Assistant

 Since there currently is no nice way to edit the yaml-files HASS is using through the HASS frontend, you can use this add-on to add a browser based file-editor to your Hass.IO installation.
+By default it will listen on port `3218` of the host Hass.IO is running on.
 More information and a standalone version for regular HASS installations can be found in the original repository at https://github.com/danielperna84/hass-configurator.

 ### Feature list: